Satlla/itineramio/README.md

 ## 📞 Support

 - Create an issue on GitHub
-- Contact the team lead
+- Contact the team lead# Update